How to carry out an Informal Meeting

 - End on an optimistic but realistic note.

-Where no case to answer, the employee should be advised of this and the discussion closed with no review required.
+Where no informal capability issue is identified, the employee should be advised of this and the discussion closed with no review required.

 Where agreement cannot be reached, manager to consult with Human Resources for advice.